ess-dmsc-dram/dmsc-school/glossary.md

 Bayesian methods
     analytical methodology that takes advantage of [Bayesian logic](https://en.wikipedia.org/wiki/Bayesian_statistics)

+credible intervals
+    The Bayesian equivalent to a confidence interval, the parameter is likely to fall within this interval with the given percentage

 homoscedastic
     the variance for each data point is the same for all values

 likelihood
     the probability distribution of some observed data in terms of model parameters

+Markov chain Monte Carlo
+    a random sampling technique that is used to investigate probability distributions

 maximum likelihood estimation
     the model and parameters that obtain the maximum of the likelihood function for the data